datawithdanny/8-week-sql-challenge/_pages/getting-started.md

 There is no one single correct answer for this question but here are a few suggestions!

-* Review the super comprehensive list of SQL resources I've put together on the [Resources]({{ site.baseurl }}/resources) page, there blogs, courses, videos and documentation links included
 * Throw yourself into the deep end and attempt the case studies:
   + [Case Study #1 - Danny's Diner]({{ site.baseurl }}/case-study-1)
   + [Case Study #2 - Pizza Runner]({{ site.baseurl }}/case-study-2)